CLI Syntax for 'sklnctl'

 Adds metrics to the allow-list.

-Inserts Check Point organization as a label for each metric.
+Inserts Check Point organization as an additional label for each metric.

 Shows if the default list of metrics is exported.